 Hands-on, kid-powered learning!

-The exciting and all-awesome, Energy Lab is a wet, wild and wonderful way for children to learn about the science of energy.
-As they use their boundless energy to explore the million-dollar exhibit, they’ll find a “working lab” that inspires a natural curiosity to imagine and invent.
+The exciting and all-amazing, Energy Lab is a wet, wild, and wonderful way for children to learn about the science of energy.
+As they use their boundless energy to explore the exhibit, they’ll find a working lab that inspires a natural curiosity to imagine and invent.
+Energy Lab features:

 It’s hot, it’s bright, it’s one of the strongest sources of power in the solar system.
 Explore solar power and learn how to use the sun’s energy to generate electricity and heat things up!